 1. Giving should take less than 30 seconds

 Many people will give more (or will begin to give) if they can do it from their phone and in 10 seconds.
 Studies show that 85 percent of users abandon mobile giving attempts if the process takes longer than 30 seconds.
 The average experience for e-giving can take up to three minutes or more.
 If a donation can be made in 10 seconds and on a phone, churches are able to capture spontaneous givers, many of which include millennials.

-2. Security is most important
+2. In online giving, security is most important

 Security breaches should be reserved for Fortune 500’s, not your church.
 You want to ensure your congregation’s absolute confidentiality when they are offering you their financial information.
 Make sure credit card details are kept and stored securely and are encrypted.

 Many platforms can easily integrate into your existing church database.
 With features like automatic integration, every time someone gives their information it can be stored to their profile immediately.
 This will save your administration and finance teams tremendous headaches.